Senior Leadership Team (SLT)

 EAL Teacher

-In addition to an honours degree in Applied Physics, Jones has an iPGCE from the University of Nottingham and a master’s degree in education management from the University of Surrey.
-Formerly an IELTS examiner, Dean was a member of the Chartered Management Institute and chaired English UK South West, a subsidiary of the organisation that is responsible for the accreditation of English as an Additional Language teaching in the United Kingdom.
+Formerly an IELTS examiner, Mr Jones was a member of the Chartered Management Institute and chaired English UK South West, a subsidiary of the organisation that is responsible for the accreditation of English as an Additional Language teaching in the UK.

 Ryan Calder